heimseiten/contao-fleximages-bundle/README.md

-# Welcome to contao-fleximages-bundle
+# contao-fleximages-bundle
-This bundle is still under construction.
+This bundle integrates flexImages (https://github.com/Pixabay/JavaScript-flexImages) into the content element gallery.